-We are now a full year into the Canadian government’s new rules for income sprinkling using private corporations, whereby income can no longer be “sprinkled” among various family members in order to reduce the tax bracket of the higher earner.
+We are now a full year into the Canadian government’s new rules for income sprinkling in Canada using private corporations, whereby income can no longer be “sprinkled” among various family members in order to reduce the tax bracket of the higher earner.

 In summary, income can be “sprinkled” or split with other family members, as long as you can prove the following: